winnieau/CV/README.md

 ---

 **Full Stack developer**

-Prior to learning how to program, I worked at Baltimore City Paper, an alternative weekly newspaper for which I fact-checked and made written contributions.
-My Bachelor's degree is in writing and the majority of my formal training is in the humanities and arts; however, I have always felt driven to find a field that involves nearly equal parts pragmatism and creativity.

 I began my exploration of programming by doing as many free online tutorials as possible on HTML, CSS and Ruby.
 Once I knew I had found my calling I applied to Makers Academy, the coding bootcamp.
 There I practiced TDD/BDD (using testing frameworks like RSpec, Capybara, Jasmine and Protractor) and version control (e.g. git) daily.
 Furthermore, I learned the importance of concepts like building a Minimum Viable Product, writing clear and concise user stories and constructing cohesive Domain Models, along with hours of remote pair-programming, mob programming and efficient git flow.